A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: The Main Results

 \subsection{Convergence Analysis of Iterative Sequence}

-Next, we introduce two linear operators associated with the interrelated iterative steps, whose specific properties are analyzed in Lemma \ref{main_results:lemma}.
-These favorable properties are crucial for proving the convergence of the algorithm's iterative process, as they jointly ensure the boundedness of the iterative sequence—a fact explicitly demonstrated in the proof of Theorem \ref{main_results:theorem}.
+As a foundation for the convergence analysis, we define two linear operators associated with the interrelated iterative steps.
+Lemma \ref{main_results:lemma} clarifies their essential properties, which are crucial because they collectively ensure the boundedness of the iteration sequence.
+This guarantee of boundedness is then directly utilized to prove convergence in Theorem \ref{main_results:theorem}.

 For each triple $(P,Z,L)$ satisfying $P\in\mathrm{Dom}\,\mathcal{G}$, $P + Z\in\mathrm{Dom}\,\mathcal{G}$ and $L \in \mathcal{A}$, the linear operators $\mathcal{L}^{*}_{P}$ and $\mathcal{L}^{*}_{P+Z}$ are defined as follows: